mattias-p/netbase/README.md

 ## Architecture

-Netbase consists of two interfaces: a library and a CLI tool.
+Netbase consists of two interfaces: a library (Netbase) and a CLI tool (zcache).

 The CLI tool implements a few use cases that exercises all of the library API.